rionduljonathan/rionduljonathan/README.md

 ---

-- **Engram** founder; a semantic AI memory layer connecting workspace apps, making company data searchable.
+- **Engram** founder; a semantic AI memory layer connecting workspace apps, making company data searchable with Google OAuth.
   Deployed as B2B SaaS on Vercel and made finals in the **TechTO x Althra 2026 Hackathon**.
 - Co-Lead for Data & Marketing @**UBC Sustaingineering**.
 Integrating data-monitoring software into sustainable research testbeds.
 - Won 2nd place in the **UBC 46th Physics Olympics**.
 Designed a copper thermal cooling device with a 9-member team.